practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 Constructing a port involves thinking through the various ways a subsystem will be used within your application and then mapping a protocol to those use cases.
-In the case of Newman, we expected our email dependency would need to support the following requirements:
+In Newman, we expected our email dependency would need to support the following requirements:

 1) Read configuration data from a `Newman::Settings` object if necessary.